brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ## Implementation Experience

 I implemented this in Clang, on top of the p2996 reflection branch.
 Code can be found in my fork in the `compiler-explorer/barry`{.op} branch: [here](https://github.com/brevzin/llvm-project/tree/compiler-explorer/barry).
 I'm sure there are better ways to do some of what I did.
-The implementation includes the design laid out in this section, including UDL support, and also the library support — the concept, new overloads of formatting function templates, a new `s` literal operator for `string`, and a new `string` constructor (but only for `std::string` specifically).
+The implementation includes the design laid out in this section, including UDL support, and also the library support — the concept, new overloads of formatting function templates, and a new `s` literal operator for `string`.

 It can also be used on [compiler explorer](https://compiler-explorer.com/z/bM3W8fedY).